mmccall0813/FocusMode/tampermonkey/readme.md

 ## Installation

 Installing the FocusMode userscript is simple!
-If your TamperMonkey settings are right, clicking [this link](https://raw.githubusercontent.com/mmccall0813/FocusMode/master/tampermonkey/FocusMode.user.js) should bring up an installation prompt.
+Clicking [this link](https://raw.githubusercontent.com/mmccall0813/FocusMode/master/tampermonkey/FocusMode.user.js) should bring up an installation prompt.
 Once you've installed the script go to the *Tampermonkey dashboard* and edit the FocusMode script.
 Once in the script editor, set the `blockedpage` and `serverLocation` variables to correspond with your server's information.
 When you have set the `blockedpage` and `serverLocation` variables you can then set the `enabled` variable to `true`.
 Now all you need to do is save (File > Save or Ctrl + S) and then start the nodeJS server!

 ## FAQ